Batched Line Search Strategy for Navigating through Barren Plateaus in Quantum Circuit Training

-\begin{sciabstract} Variational quantum algorithms are viewed as promising candidates for demonstrating quantum advantage on near-term devices.
+Variational quantum algorithms are viewed as promising candidates for demonstrating quantum advantage on near-term devices.
 These approaches typically involve the training of parameterized quantum circuits through a classical optimization loop.
 However, they often encounter challenges attributed to the exponentially diminishing gradient components, known as the barren plateau (BP) problem.
-This work introduces a novel optimization method designed to alleviate the adverse effects of BPs during circuit training.
-Our approach to select the optimization search direction relies on the distant features of the cost-function landscape.
+This work introduces a novel optimization approach designed to alleviate the adverse effects of BPs during circuit training.
+In contrast to conventional gradient descent methods with a small learning parameter, our approach relies on making finite hops along the search direction \pr{determined on a randomly chosen subsets of the free parameters}.
+The optimization search direction, together with the range of the search, is determined by the distant features of the cost-function landscape.
 This enables the optimization path to navigate around barren plateaus without the need for external control mechanisms.
-We have successfully applied our optimization strategy to quantum circuits comprising $16$ qubits and $15000$ entangling gates, demonstrating robust resistance against BPs.
+We have successfully applied our optimization strategy to quantum circuits comprising \prr{$21$} qubits and $15000$ entangling gates, demonstrating robust resistance against BPs.
 Additionally, we have extended our optimization strategy by incorporating an evolutionary selection framework, enhancing its ability to avoid local minima in the landscape.
-The modified algorithm has been successfully utilized in quantum gate synthesis applications, showcasing a significantly improved efficiency in generating highly compressed quantum circuits compared to traditional gradient-based optimization approaches. \end{sciabstract}
+The modified algorithm has been successfully utilized in quantum gate synthesis applications, showcasing a significantly improved efficiency in generating highly compressed quantum circuits compared to traditional gradient-based optimization approaches.